Science on Tap

 6pm at the Trinity County Brewing Co. – 301 Main St, Weaverville, CA 96093

-• January 22 – Mike Belchik Yurok Tribe, “Klamath dam Removal, past and present
+• January 22 – Mike Belchik Yurok Tribe, “Klamath Dam Removal Becomes Reality: What Happened and What’s Next?

 • February 26 – Todd Buxton, TRRP, “Fine Sediment in the Trinity River”